kellyx1636/autonomy/entries/entry6.md

 ## Connection
 **_(circles 1+2)_**

-This topic is connected to cross-site scripting, which gives attackers a way to use malicious JavaScript in programmer’s database.
+* This topic is connected to cross-site scripting, which gives attackers a way to use malicious JavaScript in programmer’s database.
 By doing so, the code is executed when user goes to site
-Another method of attackers using XSS to use malicious JavaScript → Reflected XSS attack
+* Another method of attackers using XSS to use malicious JavaScript is called Reflected XSS attack.

 ## How It Happens
 **_(circle 3)_**